henhenrys/cse15l-lab-reports/Lab_Report_1.md

 * And many more

 All of these comands all do something unique in their own way.
-Like how ls, lists out all the files present in the current directory. cd is changing directories where you can go from one file to another. ls -a is to all possible directories in the current directory. cp is just copying something into another file.
+Like how ls, lists out all the files present in the current directory. cd is changing directories where you can go from one file to another. ls -a is to all possible directories in the current directory. cp is just copying a file/directory into a different location(like from a local machine to the remote server).
 And cat is just to essentially print out whatever is present in the file into the terminal.
 Also to exit out of your remote account, just type exit into the terminal, and the remote connection will disconnect and you will be back into your own machine's account.

 <img width="552" alt="image" src="https://user-images.githubusercontent.com/108485221/212538363-db19c859-864b-4ae4-9c17-8a4df482f1d4.png">